 Intervention begins in the classroom during core instruction when a small group of students receive additional time and support from the classroom teacher on a specific skill.
 The time and intensity in these intervention groups is extremely fluid as students may move through this quickly if they show growth.
 These groups are constantly changing based on formative assessments and progress monitoring.

 In addition, an intervention block is part of our master schedule in all grade levels in ELA and m to provide every student an additional intervention or enrichment based on assessment data.
 Teachers and administration meet in Response to Intervention teams every six weeks to review data and make instructional decisions based on that data.
 Using student data, teachers and paraeducators provide intervention based on skills.
 The students who are farthest below benchmark receive intervention in the smallest groups with our most qualified teachers.
 Students at or above benchmark receive enrichment to help support their learning needs.
 This group may be a much larger group where teachers facilitate the learning and students work through project based learning.
 Intervention is never cancelled, and taught with fidelity to maximize learning opportunities.

-Students who fall far below benchmark also receive an additional triple dip during their day.
+Students who lack prerequisite skills receive an additional triple dip during their day.
 These students are identified based on their data.
 This very small group or individual intervention provides a re-teaching or pre-teaching of skills to help the student be more successful in core instruction.
 This additional support is another way to support students and close the achievement gap.
 The collaborative team determines the time and intensity of support.